xmok/raycast-extensions/extensions/plane-so/README.md

     a.
 Plane URL - if you are using hosted Plane, use the default of `https://api.plane.so/` else it will be the instance URL e.g. `https://plane.example.com/`

     b.
-Workspace Slug - the slug of the workspace you want to use
+Workspace Slug - the slug is the part after Plane URL but before other items e.g. if the Home is at https://app.plane.so/slug/ then slug will be "slug"

     c.
 API Key